 - College-level writing skills, including note taking and essay-writing

-- Study skills, including skimming, scanning, test-taking, vocabulary-building, process-writing, and budgeting time
+- Study skills, including skimming, scanning, test-taking, vocabulary-building, process-writing, and note-taking

 - Math skills, taught by tutors in small groups